mapsteps/wp-video-popup/readme.txt

 2. Mobile Example

 == Changelog ==
+= 2.5 August 27, 2019 =
+* New: youtube-nocookie.com support
+* Deprecated: vimeo="1" parameter to declare a Vimeo video.
+No longer required.
+We now check that for you in the background.
+* Tweak: Improved backwards compatibility
+* Overall code improvements
 = 2.4 April 8, 2019 =
 * Tweak: Added allow="autoplay" parameter to iframe to allow autoplay in Chrome (Thanks @owenmack)
 * Fixed: A bug where URL Parameters weren't added properly using Shortcode Attributes